CatHeitman/catheitman.github.io/about.markdown

 ---

 ![Headshot of Catherine Heitman](https://heit.mn/heitmancomm.com/assets/headshot.png)
-# About Catherine
+## About Catherine

 Catherine Soileau Heitman is a public relations consultant with more than three decades of executive-level experience in issues and reputation management, government agency transformation, and disaster and crisis response.

-Her experience includes corporate consulting and executive positions in multiple state agencies, developing and implementing public awareness and engagement campaigns around some of society’s most pressing issues.
-Her strategies have included:
+In her experience in corporate consulting and executive positions in multiple state agencies, Catherine played a key role in driving public awareness and engagement campaigns around some of society’s most pressing issues with strategies that included:

+- Writing
 - Strategic communications
+- Media relations
 - Presentations and speeches
 - Digital communications and social media
-- Stakeholder relations
-- Media relations
-- Voiceover
+- Crisis communication planning
-- Writing
+- Disaster communication planning

-### Past work
+## Past work
-In her media relations work throughout her career, Heitman has engaged with reporters at numerous media organizations, including:
+In her media relations work throughout her career, Catherine has engaged with journalists at local, state, national and international news media organizations, including the Associated Press, The Times-Picayune, The Advocate (Baton Rouge, LA), The Wall Street Journal, The New York Times, Reuters, CBS News and CNN.

-- The Advocate
-- The Times-Picayune
-- New York Times
-- Wall Street Journal
-- Boston Globe
-- Associated Press
-- Gannett
-- WWL-TV
-- Louisiana Radio Network
-- WAFB-TV
-- Fox 8
-- National Public Radio
-- Washington Post

 [See Catherine's full profile here.](https://www.linkedin.com/in/catherineheitman/)